Glebkas/Guy-Kasner-22-05-2022/README.md

 -   Toggle between dark and light modes
 -   Search for a specific city by typing a name
 -   The Search bar Should autocomplete the name
--   Display Selcted location Current Weather conditons
+-   Display Selected location Current Weather conditions
--   Display 5 day forcast for the selected city
+-   Display 5-day forecast for the selected city
--   Toggle between dgree units
+-   Toggle between degree units
--   Save city to favoriets
+-   Save city to favorites
--   Navigate to favoriets page and see all saved locations
+-   Navigate to the favorites page and see all saved locations
--   See the Current condition at your current location by ip adress
+-   See the Current condition at your current location by IP address

 ### Links